-In truth, you could potentially take advantage of both Social Security disability and VA disability benefits at the same time.
+In truth, you could potentially take advantage of both Social Security and VA disability benefits at the same time.

-Specifically, disabled individuals have to be affected by conditions that are expected to last for one year or eventually result in death, preventing them from maintaining a job with sufficient income.
+Specifically with SSDI, disabled individuals have to be affected by conditions that are expected to last for one year or eventually result in death, preventing them from maintaining a job with sufficient income.

 It’s a strict program in terms of who qualifies for benefits.
 However, you receive the full payout if you qualify for SSDI payments.
 This stands in contrast to VA disability benefits, which are awarded on a scale based on the disability rating each Veteran receives from the Department of Veterans Affairs.